In Depth Baby Product Reviews Led by a Pediatrician

 For those living in urban areas who frequently travel by taxi or services like Uber, learning to install your seat without the base is critical.
 Also, for traveling on airplanes, the FAA recommends using an approved car seat, calling it the safest way for babies to fly.
 If you use an infant seat on a plane, you'll likely want to install it without the base to avoid carrying the base through the airport.

-We believe the European belt path offers a more secure feeling connection with less movement than the American method, thanks to the shoulder belt holding the back snug to the vehicle seat.
-However, the American path is more straightforward and quick to perform.
+The European path also routes the vehicle belt across the lower part of the carrier and wraps the shoulder portion of the strap around the carrier's back under a retention clip.
+We feel the European belt path offers a more secure feeling connection with less movement than the American method, thanks to the shoulder belt holding the back snug to the vehicle seat.
+However, the American path is more straightforward and quicker to perform.
 Most of the options in this review utilize the European belt path.
-In prior years, it has been more of an even split, and we like the trend toward the European method.
+It has been more of an even split in prior years, and we like the trend toward the European method.

 Best Rated Seats for Installation Without the Base